smnorris/roadintegrator/README.md

 ## Method

 Roads are loaded to the output table in order of decreasing priority.
-When a lower priority road feature is within 7m of an already loaded (higher priority) road, it is snapped to the higher priority road and only the difference between the features is added to the output.
+Portions of lower priority roads within 7m of a higher priority road are not included.

 ## Limitations and Caveats